Shopify Structured Data: Why and How to Add It To Your Store

 Tips for manual schema implementation

 • Pay attention to the curly brackets.
 You need them right after the <script> element closes for JSON-LD to correctly apply to the page.
 Also, use curly brackets whenever you’re defining properties of a type within a type, just like you see Offer properties defined in separate curly brackets.
-Everything before and after that defines the main entity aka Product.
+Everything before and after that defines the main entity, which is the Product.

 • Add all required properties.
-Some properties must be defined if your markup is to work correctly.
+Some properties must be defined to ensure your markup works correctly.
 They are different for every data type.

 • This is an example for illustration.
 If you want to see how a full product page markup in JSON-LD looks, consult Google’s documentation of product markup.
-It’s pretty detailed and complicated, that’s why we stand by our suggestion to install a Shopify app that will do it for you.
+It’s pretty detailed and complicated, that’s why we stand by our suggestion to automate JSON-LD implementation with a Shopify app, like TinyIMG.

 Now, we will look over what types of structured data each Shopify store page can benefit from.